Feeling brave? Get ready to take an al fresco dip in the capital at one of these brilliant wild swimming spots london has to offer.

 Cambridgeshire might not boast sandy beaches, but its swimming spots are second to none.
 Interestingly, the deep banks make diving possible, a rarity for wild river swimming in the UK.

 As you would expect from the area, it is green and leafy, dotted with quaint pubs and cafes.
-However, if you’re planning a visit here I strongly recommend making it soon, the college who own the area are currently discussing banning swimming in this popular location.
+However, if you’re planning a visit here we strongly recommend making it soon, the college who own the area are currently discussing banning swimming in this popular location.

 Getting There: This popular spot is a 1-hour and 18-minute drive from central London, but well worth the trek for a quintessentially British swimming experience.